 Global Week for Syria festival in Beirut is the central stage of a worldwide initiative with hundreds of artists from across the globe uniting for the idea of Peace and Co-Creation

-As a part of Global Week for Syria initiative, for the second time the festival in Beirut will become the main stage of the project.
-This year Global Week for Syria worldwide is joined both directly with physical concerts, and virtually by online #4Syria action by about 35 countries.
-Among countries hosting the Project performances, conferences, and talks this year there are Lebanon, Netherlands, UK, US, France, Austria, Germany, Denmark, Canada, Ukraine, Malawi, Russia, Iran, India, Ireland and Scotland.
+As a part of Global Week for Syria initiative, for the second time the festival in Beirut became the main stage of the project.
+This year Global Week for Syria worldwide was joined both directly with physical concerts, and virtually by online #4Syria action by about 35 countries.
+Among countries hosting the Project performances, conferences, and talks in 2017 there were Lebanon, Netherlands, UK, US, France, Austria, Germany, Denmark, Canada, Ukraine, Malawi, Russia, Iran, India, Ireland and Scotland.

-The festival continues for 10 days of concerts, workshops and conference in 5 places in Lebanon (Beirut, Aley, Minyara, Tripoli and Bekaa valley).
+The festival continued for 10 days of concerts, workshops and conference in 5 places in Lebanon (Beirut, Aley, Minyara, Tripoli and Bekaa valley).

-The Global Week for Syria Beirut festival will present Dutch, Swiss, Swedish, Norwegian, French, German, Azerbijiani, Turkish, Tunisian, Iraqi, Lebanese, and Syrian musicians, scholars and other cultural activists united to share their energy and mastery to encourage hope and belief in positive future.
+The Global Week for Syria Beirut festival 2017 presented Dutch, Swiss, Swedish, Norwegian, French, German, Azerbijiani, Turkish, Tunisian, Iraqi, Lebanese, and Syrian musicians, scholars and other cultural activists united to share their energy and mastery to encourage hope and belief in positive future.

 Festival Venues: Assembly Hall – AUB, Al Madina Theater, Metro Al Madina, Dar El Nimer, Safadi Center, t-marbouta, Mezyan, and others.